madumlao/pyenv-binstubs/README.md

     $ git clone https://github.com/madumlao/pyenv-binstubs.git "$(pyenv root)/plugins/pyenv-binstubs"

+There is a known issue with pyenv-binstubs - if you have already installed pipenv using pyenv before, you may need to reinstall pipenv / created virtualenvs upon installing pyenv-binstubs.
+If you haven't used pipenv before installing pyenv-binstubs, this is not an issue.

+    $ rm -Rvf ~/.local/share/virtualenvs
+    $ pip uninstall pipenv
+    $ pip install pipenv

 Then for each application directory run the following just once:

     $ pipenv install [other stuff]